false-schemers/wcpl/README.md

 - taking address of a global scalar var (?)
 - `{}` initializers for locals
 - `static` variables in function scope
+- structures/unions as parameters
+- instrumenting implicit return paths from a non-void function
+- fixme: NULL is not a constant for global init?

 # C features that won't be supported

-- features beyond C90/ANSI-C other than the ones explicitly mentioned above
+- features beyond C90/ANSI-C other than the ones explicitly listed as supported
 - `#if`-category directives for conditional compilation
 - token-based macros (expression-based macros work as described above)
 - bit fields
-- structures/unions as parameters and return values
 - free-form `switch`: nothing but cases in curly braces after test will be supported
 - free-form labels and `goto`
 - `setjmp`/`longjmp` (not in WASM model)